zhaaaa7/react/routing/README.md

 ```

 ## Details
-1. In App.js, wrap everything with <BrowserRouter>
+1. In App.js, wrap everything with <BrowserRouter> .

+When hosting, <BrowserRouter basename="my-app">, add basename if deploying in sub-folder
 2.
 ```jsx
 <Route path=‘/’ render={()=><p>homepage</p>}>  renders a function